 If you play music to customers on a shop floor (100 sqm or less), your combined yearly music licence for a retail shop could cost around £307 (excluding VAT).

 The cost of TheMusicLicence varies depending on the specific characteristics of each retail premises so please contact us for a quote.
-Before doing so, please ensure you’ve read our Quote Checklist for each section that is applicable to you, and have the relevant information ready
+Before doing so, please ensure you’ve read our Music Licence Quote Checklist for each section that is applicable to you, and have the relevant information ready so we can provide an accurate quote for your shop or store music licence.

 - The areas where music is played, such as the shop floor, office areas and cafés